As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 I promise it will not make your chocolate taste like toothpaste.
-Just ¼ teaspoon in the entire 8 ounces of semi-sweet chocolate.
+Just a splash of peppermint extract in the entire 8 ounces of semi-sweet chocolate.

 Lastly, you will need candy canes or some kind of hard peppermint candies such as starlight mints.
 And you’re going to need them all crushed up.

-I aim for a lot of little pieces and some larger pieces, keeping in mind the larger pieces will not stick as easily to the white chocolate top layer because you’ll cover a lot of surface area with the smaller pieces.
+I aim for a lot of little pieces and some larger pieces, keeping in mind the larger pieces of peppermint candy will not stick as easily to the white chocolate top layer because you’ll cover a lot of surface area with the smaller pieces.